PlayFab/PlayFab/CustomerSupport/info-data-protection-assessment.md

 * PlayFab supports both email/password and Azure Active Directory (Azure AD - “Sign in with Microsoft”) for developer accounts in the PlayFab Game Manager, but only Azure AD meets this Meta security requirement.
 * If the PlayFab developer account you use to access the studio with the Meta uses username/password sign in, you need to create a new developer account that uses Azure AD authentication.
 Configure your Azure AD account to require multi-factor authentication(MFA) for sign in, then add that account to your studio and set up the permissions you need.
 You also need to remove all non-Azure AD accounts from your studio, so that they can’t access your titles.
-* Once that’s done, and all accounts in your studio use Azure AD for sign in (and have MFA enabled), our answer is yes to this question.
+* Once that’s done, and all accounts in your studio use Azure AD for sign in (and have MFA enabled), our answer is **Yes** to this question.

 ![grant-access-e](https://github.com/PlayFab/PlayFab/assets/16616650/b41c1051-3cdc-4039-a73d-3d15f4bb3b51)